Determinations of angular stiffness in rotational optical tweezers: Parameters influencing angular stiffness and rotational dynamics

-To explore the limits of this interaction, we consider the case where the relative power of the measurement beam is progressively increased beyond typical experimental conditions.
-At low beam convergence angles, increasing the He-Ne beam's power can destabilise the trap entirely, as the gradient forces from both beams become insufficient to counteract the scattering force from the measurement beam.
-In such cases, no spatial trap is formed, and the probe escapes confinement.
-However, when a trap is formed, the constant torque from the circularly polarised beam can dominate the angular dynamics.
-As the torque from the measurement beam becomes comparable to or exceeds the restoring torque of the primary trap, the system enters a state of rotation instead of alignment.
-Hence, rotational dynamics are governed by the competition between alignment torque from the trapping beam and the rotation torque from the measurement beam.
+As the measurement beam is not required for trapping, we can modify its convergence angle to alters the spin angular momentum transfer to the probe.
+This can improve the angular detection sensitivity \citep{watson_rotational_2025}, but also changes the amount of optical torque it exerts.
+Fig.~\ref{fig:hene_contributions_beam_angle} demonstrates the corresponding reduction in angular stiffness for a range of probe sizes when the detection beam has a relative power of 0.4 times that of the trapping beam.
+This relative power was chosen as it is slightly greater than typical experiments.
+These numerical results indicate a size-dependent non-monotonic relationship, which is unsurprising as the inhomogeneous and anisotropic structure of the vaterite probe has an optimum convergence angle for maximum angular momentum transfer.

-Fig.~\ref{fig:hene_limitations} illustrates this behaviour, presenting a heat map of the relative power required to destabilise the system as a function of a probe size and measurement beam convergence angle.
-The line delineates the threshold between linear trap destabilisation and angular confinement failure.
-As expected, the axial trap fails to form at low numerical apertures, where the scattering force from the measurement beam dominates the total gradient force.
+Following the results from Fig.~\ref{fig:hene_contributions} and Fig.~\ref{fig:hene_contributions_beam_angle}, the measurement beam remains a passive sensor with negligible impact on trap stability under conventional operating beam parameters.
+Despite being largely negligible, these figures showed that the detection beam's influence on angular trapping is more pronounced for larger sized probes.
+This is caused by the size-dependent competition between the alignment torque generated by the trapping beam and the constant rotation torque from the detection beam.

-In addition to a destabilisation of angular trapping, there is also a relative beam power which causes the probe to depart from the \del{linear}\add{translational} regime.
-The departure from the linear regime causes the potential to become asymmetrical and no longer harmonic.
-Since the torque profile is a sinusoidal function, this is equivalent to asking: when does $\sin(2\phi)\approx2\phi$, which can be defined as a sufficiently large shift in $\phi_0$.
-For example, setting $\phi_0>\pi/12$ as the departure from the linear regime requires a relative power between \num{0.48} to \num{0.55} times the power required to destabilise the alignment.
-These powers are an order of magnitude larger than typical experiments.
+Fig.~\ref{fig:hene_limitations} investigates the extremes of the interaction as a function of probe size and detection beam convergence angle, presenting a heat map of the relative power required to destabilise the system.
+At low beam convergence angles, increasing the He-Ne beam's power can destabilise the spatial trapping, as the combined gradient forces from the two beams become insufficient to counteract the scattering force from the weakly-focussed measurement beam.
+In these cases, there is no spatial trap and the probe escapes confinement.
+When a trap is formed, the constant torque from the circularly polarised beam can dominate the angular dynamics.
+This occurs when the torque from the measurement beam exceeds the restoring torque of the primary trap, causing the system to enter a state of rotation instead of alignment.
+The white contour delineates the threshold between spatial trap destabilisation and angular confinement failure.